mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/android.md

 ### Add dependencies

 First, you need to add a custom Maven URL repository to your Gradle configuration.

+> NOTE:  There are two languages used to define Gradle build scripts - Groovy (`build.gradle` file) and Kotlin Gradle Script (`build.gradle.kts` file).
+Kotlin-Android project may still use Groovy as the language for the build scripts.
+Please check the file extension to determine the language for the build script files.

-Add the following URL in your project-level `build.gradle` file:
+Add the following URL in your project-level `build.gradle` or `build.gradle.kts` file:

  ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/setup/add-sdk/android/maven'